 Near Radda stands the Castle of Volpaia, an ancient walled town which we recommend visiting.
 The castle in sandstone has a distinctive dark color that makes it different from other castles in Chianti.
 In spite of the marks of the numerous wars between Florence and Siena, the main structure can easily be recognized in the massive tower and one of the minor towers.
 We suggest a stop at the Commenda of S. Eufrosino, a 14th-century church transformed into a wine bar.
 Today the Castle of Volpaia is a small tourist town where you can experience the ancient culture of wine.

 Gaiole in Chianti

-If you want more information and suggestions about wine tasting in Chianti, you can read our article "Wine Tasting in Chianti".
+If you want more information and suggestions about wine tasting in Chianti, you can read our articles about Wine Tasting in Chianti.